-For Fiscal Year 2023, Cost Share Program funds of \$9.4 million have been committed for five projects.
-For every \$1 of Cost Share Program funds awarded, 84 cents of local cash were leveraged.
+For Fiscal Year 2023, Cost Share Program funds of \$10.1 million have been committed for six projects.
+For every \$1 of Cost Share Program funds awarded, 85 cents of local cash were leveraged.
 This includes the Warren County's Interstate 70 Outer Road project that demonstrated economic development and allowed for funding greater than 50% of the total project costs from the Cost Share Program.
-In addition, the City of Lake Saint Louis' Lake Saint Louis Boulevard widening project and the City of Harrisonville's Route 2 bridge replacement project are funded with sub-allocated federal funding reducing the actual cash the cities are contributing.
+In addition, the City of Lake Saint Louis' Lake Saint Louis Boulevard widening project and the City of Harrisonville's Route two bridge replacement project are funded with sub-allocated federal funding reducing the actual cash the cities are contributing.
 These projects result in local cash leveraged below the target of \$1.

-In FY 2020, the Missouri General Assembly appropriated MoDOT \$50 million to work cooperatively with the Missouri Department of Economic Development to create the Governor's Transportation Cost Share Program and build partnerships with local entities to deliver road and bridge projects.
-In FY 2021, 20 projects were awarded the Governor's Transportation Cost Share Program funds.
+The Missouri General Assembly appropriated \$50 million for MoDOT to work cooperatively with the Missouri Department of Economic Development to create the Governor's Transportation Cost Share Program and build partnerships with local entities to deliver road and bridge projects.
+In FY 2021, 20 projects were awarded funds.
 For every \$1 of Governor's Transportation Cost Share Program funds awarded, 82 cents of local cash were leveraged.